waeljammal/blackswan-angular-test/README.md

 BlackSwan github API test, built with AngularJS / Karma / Jasmine / Webpack

+Only tested in chrome so please test in Chrome.

 The project uses a modular architecture where you build re-usable modules and glue them together in a container.

 - Install